 - Help them understand gradually and gently what others feel and might truly want, need or expect from them.

-Someone with narcissistic traits can find criticism particularly challenging.
-They may respond by behaving rudely and aggressively if criticised.
-Help them to recognise that no one is perfect.
+The best thing you can do here is to try and help them to recognise that no one is perfect.
 Each one of us, including them, has our share of imperfections and shortcomings.

 How to encourage understanding and empathy